 - Train through workshops, short courses and private tuition

-- Find classes in different disciplines
+- Find classes in different disciplines and acting techniques

 - Keep practising your skills at home